 Redfern Station, further north of today’s platforms – nearer to Central – was the train terminus, where horse drawn vehicles travelled onto Pitt Street, then to Circular Quay, from 1861 to 1865.

 McDonald hosted the Darlington Inn from 1865 to 1871, when Jacob Blake took the reins for most of the 1870s.
 Besides workers from the nearby rail yards, the Darlington Inn was frequented by the thirsty folk of the surrounding residential and industrial suburbs.

 The pub’s name was changed to the Bedford Hotel in 1880, prior to the opening of a new Eveleigh (later Redfern) Railway Station.

-The pub was named after Francis Charles Hastings Russell, 9th Duke of Bedford, an English politician and agriculturalist who died in 1891, aged 71 after shooting himself in London, as a result of insanity.
+The pub was named after Francis Charles Hastings Russell, 9th Duke of Bedford, an English politician and agriculturalist.
+The Duke, interestingly died in 1891 after shooting himself in London, as a result of insanity.
+He was 71.

 Fortuitously for Thomas Fagan, the Bedford Hotel’s publican, the new Eveleigh Railway Station opened in 1885, virtually in his backyard.
 The pub sat within steps of the new platforms.

 By the 1890s the Bedford Hotel was a two storey brick structure with balcony.
 Along with rail travellers and the surrounding industrial workers, the pub would have had an assortment of drinkers fronting its bar.